OmixVisualization/qtjambi/www/Characteristics-of-QtJambi.md

 Alternatively, you can enable auto-detection by annotating the gadget class with `@QtAsGadget`.
 If you want to use other classes as gadgets, e.g. from third-party library, you may specify `QtUtilities.useAsGadget(class)` or `QtUtilities.usePackageContentAsGadgets(package)` at startup.

+Pure java objects which are prepared as Qt gadget can also be used in QML.

 ## Threads